nicolegooden/indecision-maker/README.md

 #### Take 2

-- When the user clicks on the `find activity button`, the applications view changes to present the viewer witht the `find activity form`.
+- When the user clicks on the `find activity button`, the application's view changes to present the viewer with the `find activity form`.

-- When the user answers the questionnaire the script collects the user informations and passes it to the parent compoentn `<App/>`, this way the algorithm handled by the parent will filter and randomize an actvity.
+- When the user answers the questionnaire, the script collects the user's information and updates state in the parent component: `<App/>`, this way the algorithm handled by the parent will filter and randomize an actvity.

   <img src="https://media.giphy.com/media/cfc797PcomQaZdAfMo/giphy.gif" height=auto width=75%/>